 After reviewing the available global inventory in the News category, we found that there are over 15 billion impressions per day available to advertisers, accounting for 1 in 5 available impressions of all ad inventory.
-From there, we looked at a four-pronged framework, including:
+From there, we looked at a four-pronged framework for brand safety targeting, including:

 There are some words that certain brands will always want to avoid, but our research found that 32% of the News category is classified as safe for all audiences.
 Additionally, News inventory offers far more content-rich environments for placing ads, along with a high-quality environment and low ad clutter.

 Looking at sentiment, we found that News pages have greater balance than the overall ad inventory available.
 The impact?
-With an estimated $15 million of daily inventory spend on News category inventory available to advertisers, the potential for advertisers to target audiences in a higher quality content-rich environment is huge.
+With an estimated $15 million of daily inventory spend on News category inventory available to advertisers, the potential for advertisers to use this approach to brand safety targeting and reach audiences in a higher quality content-rich environment is huge.